zyang37/text_analyzer/README.md

 # text_analyzer

+Goal
 Develop a program that returns a abstractive summarization for given text, and ables to answer related questions
 Purpose: Get familiar with Language modeling tools such as Huggingface, etc.

 - Docker container
 - Use Huggingface